w3f/polguard/packages/config/README.md

-# Configuration Module
+# Monitoring Configuration

-This directory contains the configuration processing and validation logic for the Chain Watcher application.
+This package contains the configuration processing and validation logic for the Chain Watcher application.

 ## Components